Why is Needs Analysis Important?

 - Which systems are in place that support or hinder leadership?

 There are multiple sources of information to answer these questions.
 Often, there is a lot of information in employee engagement and satisfaction surveys, performance reviews, 360° feedback… But next to that, it’s necessary to involve leaders in the needs analysis through interviews and focus groups.
 Finally, a Leadership Impact Analysis can provide a lot if input.

 A Lot of Work?

 This could sound like a lot of work.
 And it is.
-But the leadership development starts already during the needs analysis.
-The debate creates awareness, interest, … It changes perspectives.
+However, leadership development starts during the needs analysis.
+The debate creates awareness and interest, … It changes perspectives.
 It uncovers both productive and unproductive situations in the organization.

-Often organizations want to skip the thorough needs analysis and jump to a rapid deployment of a leadership training.
+Often organizations want to skip the thorough needs analysis and jump to a rapid deployment of leadership training.
 How difficult can it be?
-We just take an off-the-shelf training to cover the problem and that’s it.
+We just take an off-the-shelf training to cover the problem, and that’s it.

 This approach is not appropriate for several reasons:

 - Training has a limited effect on behavior change.
-Under specific conditions training will have an impact, but generic training does not comply to these conditions.
+Under specific conditions, training will have an impact (e.g. a long-term approach).

 - Generic training misses the opportunity to integrate culture-specific aspects.

-The more a leadership approach is tailored to the situation of your organization, the more it will have impact.
-The more a leadership development approach has impact the more it will support strategy execution.
+The more a leadership approach is tailored to the situation of your organization, the more it will have an impact.
+The more a leadership development approach has an impact, the more it will support strategy execution.